radareorg/radare2-book/plugins.md

     shortcut for
     $ r2 -

-You can get a list of the radare IO plugins by typing 'radare -L':
+You can get a list of the radare IO plugins by typing `radare -L`:

     $ r2 -L
     rw_  zip         Open zip files apk://foo.apk//MANIFEST or zip://foo.apk//theclass/fun.class, show files with: zip://foo.apk/, open all files with zipall:// (BSD)